Concordium/concordium.github.io/source/mainnet/net/web3-id/concordia.rst

 `Concordia social media verifier on Mainnet <https://concordia.mainnet.concordium.software/>`_

-`Concordia social meda verifier on Testnet <https://concordia.testnet.concordium.com/>`_
+`Concordia social media verifier on Testnet <https://concordia.testnet.concordium.com/>`_

 To get started, log in with your social media account to get verifiable credentials for your accounts (e.g. one for Discord, one for Telegram) in the **Issue credentials** drop-down.